Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/tag.md

 * One Document node.
 * Three Text nodes, with the values “Romeo”, “&#x0a; and &#x0a;” (note the spaces on either side of the conjunction), and “Juliet”.
 * The Document node and the three Text nodes are connected by regular (one-to-one) edges into a chain that connects all of the text in the document.
 * There are three Markup nodes (comparable to elements in XML), two of type “name” and one of type “title”.
+These Markup nodes are connected to Text nodes or groups of Text nodes by an edge.

 <img src="images/tag_names.png" alt="[TAG with name markup]"/>

 ## TAG and overlap

+TAG addresses the problem of overlap by enforcing *containment* rather than *dominance*.
+In XML, the two ideas are not differentiated.
+If one element contains other elements, it is necessarily the only parent of those elements.
+This means no sibling or ancestor element can contain the children of that element.